 We’re not exaggerating when we say it’s throbbing with life.

 It gives plenty to enjoy for every generation, and in every season of the year.
 It’s becoming more and more like any other international European city where there’s always something interesting happening 24/7.

 So what is Cluj Napoca famous for and what is worth visiting?
-We put together this list of tourist attractions, to give you extended answers, mixing Cluj Napoca’s historic past and dynamic present.
+We put together this list of things to do in Cluj, tourist attractions, to give you extended answers, mixing Cluj Napoca’s historic past and dynamic present.